Introduction: Weatherproof Outdoor Lighting Clips Using Stainless Clothes Hangers

 To simplify the task and to cut down on material waste, I did a lot of shopping around for solutions.
 The opinions about those items available did not run high.
 Many complained plastic hangers became brittle in the light and broke during use.
 Many also complained clips that were said to be for 2x’s wouldn’t fit.

-In the process of searching for more clothspins, I found several wire and other types of stainless steel clothspins that were inexpensive, but that appeared capable of holding the light outdoor light wires.
+In the process of searching for more clothespins, I found several wire and other types of stainless steel clothespins that were inexpensive, but that appeared capable of holding the light outdoor light wires.
 I ordered a couple different types, since I could use the spares in my shop.

 As it happened, the wire version arrived first.
 This turned out to be a good thing, since they seem not likely to stand out like sore thumbs when not in use, but still up.
 Too, merely crimping them with channel locks allowed me to modify them for mounting.